 Revenues fall by 22.4% at Aryzta in first half of year

-Swiss Irish food group Aryzta said on Monday that revenues slid by 22.4 per cent in the six months to January 2021, as the group was hit by Covid-19 lockdowns in Europe.
+Swiss-Irish food group Aryzta said on Monday that its revenues slid by 22.4 pre cent in the six months to January 2021, as the group was hit by Covid-19 lockdowns in Europe.
 Aryzta said it would not provide forward guidance, “given ongoing challenges & uncertainty surrounding Covid-19”.

 Revenues fell by 22.4 per cent to €1.3 billion in the six months to January 2021 when compared with the same period in 2020, with earnings (EBITDA) down by 26.5 per cent to €124.8 million.
 Aryzta said it was on track to deliver a 25 per cent annualised reduction in group overhead in the full year.
 The group generated a positive cash flow from activities of €33.8 million, and said it now has certainty around “debt reduction, strengthening its balance sheet and de-risking its financial position into the future”.